fricciardi/datetime2/docs/base_classes.rst

 instances.

-When comparing a :class:`Time` object and an object of another class, if the latter has the ``day_frac``  and ``to_utc`` attributes, ``NotImplemented`` is returned.
+When comparing a :class:`Time` object and an object of another class, if the latter has the ``day_frac``  and ``utcoffset`` attributes, ``NotImplemented`` is returned.
 This allows a Time-like instance to perform reflected comparison if it is the second operator.
 In this case, the second object is responsible for checking naivety.

 :class:`Time` instances are immutable, so they can be used as dictionary keys.
 They can also be pickled and unpickled.
 In boolean contexts, all :class:`Time`